 There seems to be a mini epidemic of Taiwanese having kids in English speaking countries, finding difficultly teaching their kids Chinese and creating Kickstarters to solve the problem.
-First was my Wesleyan classmate Cindy’s Joy Learning Club, a fun family field trip program conducted in Mandarin around New York City.

 Now there's Shaolan's Chineasy which promises to make learning Chinese "easy" by drawing (really cool) pictures out of each Chinese radical to reflect the original meaning